rodrigo-dev/NetflixCoreHelpDesk/README.md

 - * https://www.docker.com/products/docker-desktop : `Docker;`
 - * https://nodejs.org/en/download/ : `NodeJS`;

-Ti initialize the API in your local enviroment, you have to open your terminal, go to the root of the project and put the following comands:
+To initialize the API in your local enviroment, you have to open your terminal, go to the root of the project and put the following comands:

 Install all dependencies:
 ```npm install```